Hashcat Rule Minimizer

 Key Features

-Built-in 30-word probe set
+Built-in 33-word probe set

-Covers short (len 2–4), typical bases (7–9), long (10+), mixed-case, digits, specials, and repeated chars.
+Covers short (len 2–4), typical bases (7–9), long (10+), mixed-case, digits, specials, repeated chars, and leet-substitution targets.
 Works out of the box.

-Signature-based dedup
+Signature-based dedup via SQLite

 Progress & statistics

 These words are always used — no wordlist needed.
 They exercise every important Hashcat rule category.
+Use --multibyte to additionally activate 11 non-ASCII words.

-ababcabcd passroottestadminlogin letmeinwelcomepasswordsunshine footballbaseballprincessdragon12 qwertyuiopiloveyou12monkey12345superman123mustang2024 PasswordAdminUserMySecretHelloWorld pass123admin2024test1234user9999 p@ssw0rds3cur1tyaaaabbbb
+ababcabcd passroottestadminlogin letmeinwelcomepasswordsunshine footballbaseballprincessdragon12 qwertyuiopiloveyou12monkey12345superman123mustang2024 PasswordAdminUserMySecretHelloWorld pass123admin2024test1234user9999 p@ssw0rds3cur1tyaaaabbbb masterleeteliteaccess

 Installation & Usage

-# Download the script wget https://gist.githubusercontent.com/A113L/f4cacfeaf04d4412387d77ed12a084dd/raw/minimize_rules.py # Install optional dependency pip install tqdm # Basic minimization (built-in probe set only) python minimize_rules.py my_rules.rule -o minimized.rule # Add your own probe words python minimize_rules.py my_rules.rule --extra-probes password admin 123456 # Sample extra probes from a wordlist python minimize_rules.py my_rules.rule --probe-file rockyou.txt --probe-words 100 # Combine all sources python minimize_rules.py rules.txt \ --extra-probes "letmein" "welcome" \ --probe-file /usr/share/wordlists/fasttrack.txt \ --probe-words 50 \ -o final.rule
+# Clone the repository git clone https://github.com/A113L/minimizer.git cd minimizer # Install optional dependency pip install tqdm # Basic minimization (built-in probe set only) python minimizer.py my_rules.rule -o minimized.rule # Use parallel workers (0 = auto-detect CPU count) python minimizer.py my_rules.rule -o minimized.rule --workers 8 # Add your own probe words python minimizer.py my_rules.rule --extra-probes password admin 123456 # Sample extra probes from a wordlist python minimizer.py my_rules.rule --probe-file rockyou.txt --probe-words 100 # Enable UTF-8/multibyte mode (non-ASCII wordlists) python minimizer.py my_rules.rule -o minimized.rule --multibyte # Trace a single rule against the probe set (no input file needed) python minimizer.py --debug-rule "l r \$1" # Combine all sources python minimizer.py rules.txt \ --extra-probes "letmein" "welcome" \ --probe-file /usr/share/wordlists/fasttrack.txt \ --probe-words 50 \ -o final.rule

 How the Signature is Computed